MKAbuMattar/build-deno/README.md

 - `Path`: A string representing a file path.
 - `SkipFile`: An object containing the dir and name of a file to skip.
 - `ChangePackage`: An object containing the packageName and path of a package to change the import path for.
+- `SkipDirectory`: An object containing the dir of a directory to skip.
 - `CopyFiles`: An object containing the from and to paths of a file to copy.
+- `SkipExtension`: An object containing the extension of a file to skip.
 - `Options`: An object containing the above properties.

 #### Example